pandazy/capybara/README.md

 ### Add index to the table
 #### Q:Why index?
-A: Index helps improving searching performance.
-When searching by indexed combinations of fields, the search complexity is O(1), it is a time-honored database optimization strategy.
+A: [Index](https://en.wikipedia.org/wiki/Database_index) helps improving searching performance by decreasing the complexity.

+∆ Currently this library only supports simple hashmap index which guarantees a O(1) complexity

 TBD